Samuel Rowbotham: Legacy

-After Rowbotham's death, Lady Elizabeth Blount continued the Universal Zetetic Society which Rowbotham had founded.
+After Rowbotham's death, Lady Elizabeth Blount founded the Universal Zetetic Society in 1893, a continuation of the Zetetic Society founded by Rowbotham in 1883.
 The Society published a magazine entitled The Earth Not a Globe Review and remained active well into the early part of the 20th century.
 After World War I, the movement underwent a slow decline, but it was revived in 1956 as The Flat Earth Society.